janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 We open on the dawn after the fall of Troy, after the Greeks have razed the city from the inside out:

 > Palace in smoky light, <br>
-> Troy but a heap of smouldering boundary stones, <br>
+> Troy but a heap of smouldering boundary stones,
 > ANAXIFORMINGES!
 Aurunculeia! <br>
 > Hear me.&nbsp; &nbsp; Cadmus of Golden Prows! <br>